tillg/ghost.docker.compose/readme.md

 Things on my to do list:

-- Organize a proper location for backing up to.
-Dropbox would be a candidate...
+- Add monitoring, may be using ELK, Grafana or [Uptime Kuma](https://github.com/louislam/uptime-kuma)
 - Get rid of _Subscribe_ button on the top right corner / on the sandwich menu.
 - Add Google tracking to understand visitors
 - Add a discourse to the setup so we have comments like [here](https://ghost.org/integrations/discourse/)